sabrinaest/sabrinaest/README.md

 ## 👩‍💻 About Me

-🎓 I am currently pursuing a BS in Computer Science at Oregon State University.
+🎓 I am pursuing a BS in Computer Science at Oregon State University.
 Graduating in August '24

 🌱 I’m currently learning cloud application development and operating systems

-💼 I'm currently on the lookout for full-time positions or internship opportunities for Summer 2024.
+💼 I am on the lookout for full-time positions or internship opportunities for Summer 2024.
 Excited to bring my skills and passion to an innovative team!

 🧶 When I am not coding, I am probably testing out a new knitting pattern or playing video games with my husband!
 I have also recently gotten into baking, so drop me a recipe of yours you love!